flatironinstitute/mountainsort/docs/source/first_sort.rst

 The curated firings
 -------------------------

-If a pipeline is used that contains a curation or annotation script, there will also be a firings which has been automatically curated, (ie. having putative noise clusters removed).
-This is typically named "curated.firings.mda", and will take the same form as described above, but will typically have clusters removed.
+If a pipeline is used that contains a curation step, the firings would have been automatically curated, (ie. having putative noise clusters removed).
+This will typically have the same name "firings.mda", and will take the same form as described above, but will typically have clusters removed.

+Note that curated firings can be empty if all clusters are removed for being of low quality.

 Other outputs
 -------------

+Intermediate files are available after processing, such as the filtered and preprocessed timeseries, metrics, and label map (if curation was used).

-There are no other expected outputs from pipelines at this time.
+Beyond these intermediate files, there are no other expected outputs from pipelines at this time.
 For example, the clips and templates must be extracted from the timeseries using the information from the firings.mda

-Depending on what you are trying to extract from the timeseries based upon the firings, there may already be a processor for what you are looking for or you may have to write your own.
-See `processors <processors.rst>`_ for more details.
+Depending on what you are trying to extract from the timeseries based upon the firings, there may already be a processor for what you are looking for or you may have to write it on your own.
+See :doc:`processing_pipelines` for more details.